 Wu Song Avenged His Brother by Killing Ximen Qing

-After Kung Fu man Wu Song killed a mountain beast on his way to visit his older brother, he was hired as senior police officer by the local authority and lived in office.
+After Kung Fu man Wu Song killed a mountain beast on his way to visit his older brother, he was hired as a senior police officer by the local authority and lived in the office.

 One day when he walked down a commercial street, he was greeted by a familiar voice.
-He turned and found it was no other but his beloved old brother who recently moved to this town from the neighbouring county after got married.
+He turned and found it was no other but his beloved old brother who recently moved to this town from the neighbouring county after getting married.

-Wu Song was immediately introduced to his sister-in-law named Pan Jinlian (Pan Golden Lily) by his brother at their rented one-bedroom two storey terrace house, and further urged by the couple to share their home.
+Wu Song was immediately introduced to his sister-in-law named Pan Jinlian (Pan Golden Lily) by his brother at their rented one-bedroom two-storey terrace house and further urged by the couple to share their home.

 The house had a spacious living/bedroom upstairs with a window facing a commercial street and a large kitchen/sitting space on the ground floor with both front and back doors.
-The brother called in a carpenter and within just few hours, an extra bedroom was created downstairs and Wu Song happily moved in.
+The brother called in a carpenter and within just a few hours, an extra bedroom was created downstairs and Wu Song happily moved in.

 Unlike Wu Song who was handsome and tall, his older brother was ugly and short.
 Yet his wife was very charming and pretty.

-She was initially a servant girl and secret lover to a richman in the town, and the man was forced to offer her hand to Wu Song’s brother for free after the affair was discovered by his wife.
+She was initially a servant girl and secret lover to a Richman in the town, and the man was forced to offer her hand to Wu Song’s brother for free after the affair was discovered by his wife.

 By then Wu Song was away from the town for an official assignment.
 The woman poisoned her husband with arsenic after he uncovered her affairs.

-Ximeng Qing bribed the coroner to keep silent while Golden Lily arranged the man’s body to be cremated instead of buried.
+Ximeng Qing bribed the coroner to keep silent while Golden Lily arranged for the man’s body to be cremated instead of buried.

 After Wu Song returned, he conducted a thorough investigation into his brother’s sudden death and collected evidence from the coroner – two bones from his brother.
 The bones were in black which is a sign of death from arsenic poisoning.